 - Safety protocols required to reduce harm to personnel or damage to equipment during testing

-When you begin planning your microgrid testing project, evaluate potential load bank providers on a broad range of qualifications, including:
+When you begin planning your microgrid testing project, evaluate potential load testing service providers on a broad range of qualifications, including:

 - Testing and commissioning experience with microgrids